Est. 1270

 What's on...

-At this year’s event, which will take place on Saturday 9 May 2026 from 10am until 4pm, there will be over 180 stalls selling unique items ranging from ranging from antiques to bric-a-brac, artisan food & drink to homewares, garden wares to plants, clothing to jewellery, curiosities and more besides.
+Barkway Market last took place on Saturday 9 May 2026 from 10am until 4pm, there were over 180 stalls selling unique items ranging from ranging from antiques to bric-a-brac, artisan food & drink to homewares, garden wares to plants, clothing to jewellery, curiosities and more besides.

-Entertainment will also be provided for all the family.
-Catering will include homemade sweet and savoury delights from Barkway Church as well as a food court with a licenced bar, fresh coffee and delicious food from local food vendors to satisfy all appetites.
+Entertainment was also provided for all the family.
+Catering included homemade sweet and savoury delights from Barkway School and Pre-School, as well as a food court with a licensed bar, fresh coffee and delicious food from local food vendors to satisfy all appetites.
 And ice cream too!

 LATEST NEWS